demidenm/PyReliMRI/docs/similarity_funcs.rst

 Similarity Based Functions
 ===========================

-In this section, the similarity functions are reviewed with some examples for `similarity.py`.
+In this section, the similarity functions are reviewed with some examples for `similarity` module.

 image_similarity
 ----------------

-As described previously, the purpose of the `similarity.py` is to calculate different types of similarity between \
+As described previously, the purpose of the `similarity` module is to calculate different types of similarity between \
 two or more NifTi 3D images.
 The types of similarity estimates include the Dice Coefficient, Jaccard Coefficient or the \
 Tetrachoric correlation.
 The formulas for each are as follows: